DanProencaDVL/makeit-note-js/README.md

-# Make it note ...
-Coming son
+# Make it note ... coming soon